JHenzi/MarketGPT/README.md

 ### Prerequisites

 - **Python 3.8+**
-- **A local LLM server**: This project is configured to work with an LLM served via an OpenAI-compatible API.
-A great option is LM Studio.
+- **LLM Access**: Depending on your choice, you'll need:
+  - Access to an OpenAI or Anthropic Claude API (and an API key).
+  - Or, a local LLM server (e.g., LM Studio, Ollama) that provides an OpenAI-compatible API endpoint.

 ### 1. Clone the Repository